BaptisteCarbillet/Vega/readme.md

 > python MQTT/control_publisher.py

-If a webcam is plugged onto the Raspberry Pi, you can get a (almost) live vido stream feedback from the webcam by running the RTSPsub.py file :
+If a webcam is plugged onto the raspberry pie, you can get a (almost) live vido stream feedback from the webcam by running the RTSPsub.py file :

 > python RTSPsub.py